iraseel74/mining-project/README.md

 Hessah Alotaibi 444200349
 Dhai Alanzi 443200619

-we are doing data mining project for this Dataset to see how alcohol use affects students, especially in terms of their grades and daily life and family situation.
+We are doing a data mining project on this dataset to predict how much alcohol a student may consume based on social factors or academic performance.
-The goal is to spot any risks and common features between the consumers hopefully find ways to help students make healthier choices.
+The goal is to identify any risks associated with alcohol consumption so that students can make more informed and careful choices.